Greg-Boggs/gregboggs.com/content/page/sutter-home-wines.md

 ---
 <img src="/portfolio/sutterhome_1.jpg" alt="Sutter Home Website" />
-Sutter Home Wines is a leading wine seller in the United States, and they needed a **fully adaptive and responsive** website to communicate their new brand.
+Sutter Home Wines is a leading wine seller in the United States, and they needed a **fully adaptive and responsive** website<!--more--> to communicate their new brand.
 The New Group delivered a beautiful design in their first responsive site.
 As my first project at the agency, and 3rd large responsive project, I helped bring the design to life.
 By using javascript techniques to create an experience that not only responds to screen size, but adapts dynamically, I allowed the designers to push the limits of Responsive Design.
 Knowing the importance of performance on brand perception, I carefully optimized the